casper-auto/CasperAuto/src/planning/lattice_planner/README.md

 ### Input Topics

-- `/region/ego_state`: The information of current state: position, orientation, vel and etc.
+- `/casper_auto/ego_state`: The information of current state: position, orientation, vel and etc.
-- `/region/global_route`: The route got the route planner.
+- `/casper_auto/global_route`: The route got the route planner.
-- `/region/detected_objects`: The objects from perception in local frame.
+- `/casper_auto/detected_objects`: The objects from perception in local frame.
-- `/region/reference_lanes`: The information of the current and neighboring lanes.
+- `/casper_auto/reference_lanes`: The information of the current and neighboring lanes.
-- `/region/intention`: To be used.
+- `/casper_auto/intention`: To be used.
 (TODO)
-- `/region/target_lane_id`: The lane id of the target lane to reach.
+- `/casper_auto/target_lane_id`: The lane id of the target lane to reach.

 ### Output Topics

-- `/region/selected_path`: Or be remapped to `/region/spiral_traj`.
+- `/casper_auto/selected_path`: Selected path.
-- `/region/generated_paths`: Display all the generated paths with selected one in pink.
+- `/casper_auto/generated_paths`: Display all the generated paths with selected one in pink.
-- `/region/final_waypoints`: Only available when velocity_planner is enabled.
+- `/casper_auto/final_waypoints`: Only available when velocity_planner is enabled.

 ## Running in Parallel Mode